Jenny Haddon

-Jenny Haddon (born 1933 in London, England) is a British writer of over 45 romance novels for Mills & Boon. who writes as Sophie Weston and Sophie Page.
+Jenny Haddon (born 1933 in London, England) is a British writer of over 45 romance novels for Mills & Boon, who writes as Sophie Weston and Sophie Page.
 She is also a member of the Committee of the U.K.'s Romantic Novelists' Association (R.N.A.), and was elected its twenty-third Chair (2005–2007).

 Biography

-Haddon was born on 1933 in London, England.
+Haddon was born in 1933 at London, England.
 She studied English Language and Literature at university.
 She worked as consultant at the Bank of England.

 Haddon published romantic novels since under the pseudonym Sophie Weston.
 She is an active member of the Romantic Novelists' Association's Committee, and was elected its twenty-third Chair from 2005 to 2007.

 Haddon lives in her house with one cat and innumerous books..